This is a foreign exchange guide to Sri Lanka, the Sri Lankan Rupee currency plus sending LKR transfers and travel tips.

 - Open an account with a BER reviewed FX provider (id docs may be required)

 - You specify the local or Sri Lankan Rupee amount you want to transfer

 - Make a local currency domestic transfer for the requested amount to the provider's bank account in your country

 - Once your funds are received by the provider the converted LKR amount will be transfered to the recipient account you specify in Sri Lanka.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Sri Lankan rupee deposited into the recipient bank account in Sri Lanka and less margins and fees kept by the banks!
+Use our Send to LKR calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Sri Lankan Rupee deposited into the recipient bank account and less margins and fees kept by the banks!